AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 #### Verifying the constant data.

-It verifies that:

-- The historical data matches the data in the app circuit's public inputs.
-- The transaction context matches the one in the previous iteration's public inputs.
+It verifies that the constant data matches the one in the previous iteration's public inputs.

 ## Private Inputs